 The moment you ask this question you realize that cold has been accompanying humans from the very start of our existence.
 As temperatures in nature constantly fluctuate, humans have been exposed to cold: voluntarily or not for a long time.

 From a therapy standpoint, cold exposure is listed in “The Edwin Smith Papyrus” dated 3,500 BC (Wang H et al., 2006).
-In certain parts of the globe (ie. Russia, Bulgaria, Scandinavian countries) cold training has been part of the culture, practiced in banya or plunge pools, as well as a standard procedure in hospitals to prevent further damage in patients with cardiovascular (Ref) and neurological conditions (Ref).
+In certain parts of the globe (ie. Russia, Bulgaria, and Scandinavian countries) cold training has been part of the culture, practiced in banya or plunge pools, as well as a standard procedure in hospitals to prevent further damage in patients with cardiovascular (Ref) and neurological conditions (Ref).

 In recent years Wim Hof (a dutchman Guinness record holder) popularised cold training through his workshops across the globe.
 It was my training with Wim in 2016 that initiated my journey in cold exposure.

 1. Cold exposure improves Circulation & Cardiovascular Function